vdesabou/kafka-docker-playground-docs/docs/playground schema set-mode.md

 🔏 Set subject-level mode

+  READWRITE   the normal mode, schemas can be read and registered
+  READONLY    freeze the subject, registration is refused
+  IMPORT      allow registering schemas at a chosen id and version,
+              which is what a migration between registries needs

-To enable mode changes on a Schema Registry cluster, you must also set mode.mutability=true in the Schema Registry properties file before starting Schema Registry
+⚠️ To enable mode changes on a Schema Registry cluster, you must also set
+mode.mutability=true in the Schema Registry properties file before
+starting Schema Registry, otherwise this command is rejected.

 ## Usage